How often Should You Inspect a Ladder?

 • Does the ladder shake when it’s being used?

-Which Components Do You Inspect in a 28-Feet Extension Ladder?
+Which Components Do You Inspect in a 28-feet Extension Ladder?

 The first component to check on extension ladders is the footing.
 Make sure that it’s not worn out or thinning.
-Worn out footing isn’t ideal.
+Worn-out footing isn’t ideal.
 If the footing isn’t working well, extension ladders might crash down.

 The next component is the lock that fixes the extended length of the ladder.
-In most extension ladders, there are to fixing locks.
-If these aren’t in good condition, the extension ladder might collapse while you’re on it.
+Most extension ladders have fixing locks.

-Next is the sliding mechanism of the extension ladder.
-The sliding mechanism allows for a smooth transition from one length to the next.
-If it’s broken, the extension ladder might get stuck and you’ll have a hard time extending it.
-Oil the sliding mechanism at least once a month so that it won’t rust.
+The sliding mechanism allows a smooth transition from one length to the next.
+If it’s broken, the extension ladder might get stuck, and you’ll have difficulty extending it.

-Finally, you have to check the steps of the extension ladder.
-Put importance on checking the steps of the extendable part of the extension ladder.
-Due to frequent sliding, it’s not surprising that the extendable portion’s steps loosen.
+It is important to check the steps of the extendable part of the extension ladder.
+Due to frequent sliding, the steps of the extendable portion are not surprising to loosen.

 ladder inspection checklist